CODE OF PRACTICE

 Members shall conduct themselves in such a way as not to undermine public confidence in their profession or the Association and shall not practise when physically or psychologically unfit to do so.

 Members of the CAPBT have completed relevant training with COAPE and will take a holistic approach to the presenting problem.
-The technique employed and advised by members is based on the Emotion, Mood and Reinforcement Assessment (EMRA™) which is effective in reducing the problem behaviour whilst improving the animal's general feelings of wellbeing.
+The technique employed and advised by members is based on the Emotion, Mood and Reinforcement Assessment (EMRA™) which is effective in identifying the underlying emotion of the problem behaviour and will follow the Emotional Systems Therapeutic Application (ESTA™) when reducing the problem behaviour.
+This approach serves to improve the animal's general feelings of wellbeing.

-When treating behaviour problems, members will only accept clients referred to them by a Veterinary Surgeon and will conduct themselves in a professional manner so as not to bring the Association, the referring veterinary surgeon or the profession into disrepute.
+When treating behaviour problems, members will only accept clients in liaison with a practicing Veterinary Surgeon and will conduct themselves in a professional manner so as not to bring the Association, the veterinary surgeon or the profession into disrepute.

 Members cover their individual business activities with professional indemnity and public liability insurance relevant to their individual needs.